Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 The protocol configured for the outbound rule

-If the load balancer has Layer 4 listeners and IP as a Backend is disabled, network ACL rules and security group rules will not take effect.
-You can use access control to limit which IP addresses are allowed to access the listener.
+If the load balancer has Layer 4 listeners and IP as a Backend is disabled, network ACL rules and security group rules will not work.
+You can use access control to specify which IP addresses are allowed to access the listeners.
 Learn how to configure access control.

 Checking Network ACL Rules

 Network ACL rules are optional for subnets.
-If network ACL rules are configured for the subnets where the backend servers are deployed, the network ACL rules must allow traffic from the backend subnet of the dedicated load balancer to the backend server subnets using the health check protocol and over the health check port.
+If network ACL rules are configured for the subnets where the backend servers are deployed, the network ACL rules must allow traffic from the backend subnet of the dedicated load balancer to the backend server subnets through the health check protocol and port.

 Default network ACL rules deny all inbound and outbound traffic.
 You can configure an inbound rule to allow traffic from the backend subnet of the load balancer through the port of the backend server.

-You can use ELB self-service troubleshooting to check the network ACL rules configured for backend servers based on Table 3.
+You can use ELB self-service troubleshooting to check the network ACL rules configured for backend server subnets based on Table 3.

 Table 3 Checking network ACL rules